pirhoo/trotsky/docs/guide/faq.md

 ## Is it dangerous to use Trotsky?

 No, using Trotsky is not dangerous.
-However, certain operations, like [`streamPosts`](/api/trotsky.trotsky.streamposts), can consume significant bandwidth, especially when utilizing the **Bluesky Firehose**.
+However, certain operations, like [`streamPosts`](/api/trotsky.trotsky.streamposts), can consume significant bandwidth since it utilizes the **Bluesky Firehose**.
 To limit bandwidth usage, Trotsky is already configured to use compressed stream with `zstd` through [Jetstream](https://github.com/bluesky-social/jetstream).

 ## What's the Bluesky Firehose?